ethersphere/swarm-docs/sw^3/storage.rst

 Litigation on loss of content (SWINDLE)
 ========================================

 If a node fails to observe the rules of the swarm they 'swear' to keep, the punitive measures need to be enforced which is preceded by a litigation procedure.
-The implementation of this process is called :abbr:`SWINDLE (SWarm INsurance Driven Litigation Engine)`.
+The implementation of this process is called :abbr:`SWINDLE (Secured With INsurance Deposit Litigation and Escrow)`.

 Submitting a challenge